pktuser/Becoming-a-PKT-miner/set up CLI wallet.md

 1. Run pktwallet in a new terminal window.
 Paste into terminal:
 `/bin/pktwallet --wallet YOUR_WALLET_NAME`

-  - (if you only have a single unnamed wallet, paste or type only: `/bin/pktwallet`
+    - If you only have a single unnamed wallet, paste or type only: `/bin/pktwallet`

   1. allow this to run in the background.
 It should say "wallet opened" - once it does, just wait.
 The next steps can take some time without any updates.